Pan00Pernicek/cped/README.md

 # cped
-cpu-edit (cped) is utility for easy changing of cpu properties written in pure sh (wip)
+cpu-edit (cped) is utility for easy changing of cpu properties written in sh (wip)